kstrikesbak/what-i-learned-in-week-2/README.md

 This was the coolest thing ever.
 I learnt how to use DEV TOOLS and access the properties of a webpage.
 This is useful for seeing the code behind a webpage and manipulating certain components.
 We manipulated the price of a laptop on ebay and changed the picture.
 The shortcut to access DEV TOOLS on chrome is command + option + J.

 ___

 ## `BOXES CSS`

+We used repl and CSS to put boxes inside boxes.
+We were given a picture of the boxes and began styling with CSS to get as close as possible.
+We played around with paddings and margins.
+This was a difficult task and required quite a bit of patience.

 ___

+## `BOXES AND DEV TOOLS`